 Through my process and in my experience I have discovered an undeniable truth.
 There is tremendous power in identification.
 Although living with brain injuries, invisible disabilities, other disabilities — or adversity in general — can leave you and I feeling alone and isolated, the good news is that we no longer have to remain alone or isolated.
 We can reach out to one another.
 We can find comfort, courage and hope through the power of identification.

 By reaching out to and identifying with my fellows, I find the comfort, courage and hope to explore beyond my feelings of being alone and isolated.
 By reaching out and identifying with my fellows, I find the ability to move beyond my struggle to accept myself.
 By reaching out and identifying with my fellows, I find the ability to trust the process, a loving God and myself.

 Several years ago I wrote an article to share what I have learned about the power of identification.
 Because I have experienced comfort, courage and hope — through the power of identification – I share very personal information in the articles that I write for Second Chance to Live.
 My motivation in sharing this information is that as you read my articles, you will no longer feel alone or isolated.

-My hope is that as you articles from Second Chance to Live you will experience the power of identification.
+My hope is that as you read, listen to or watch articles from Second Chance to Live. you will experience the power of identification.
 My hope is that you will be given the comfort, courage and hope to explore beyond your feelings of being of alone and isolated.
-My hope is that as you read articles from Second Chance to Live, you will be able to move beyond your struggle to accept yourself.
+My hope is that as you read, listen to / watch articles from Second Chance to Live, you will be able to move beyond your struggle to accept yourself.

 The Power of Identification